OpenNMT/OpenNMT-py/dyndata.md

     - Source and target languages must be flipped to get the right tags.

+1. Better tools for debugging pipelines of transforms.

 ### New features

 1. Automatic adjustment of task-mix schedule.